Our Braided Rivers

 Losing the Canterbury coastline

 Most of this sediment was once spread across coastal deltas, building the coastline outward.
 However, the rivers have now been confined by stop banks and levees.
-While this prevents them from flooding, it also stops them from wandering over the coast, adding thousands of tonnes of sediment as they go.
-Now, instead of building up our coast , most of this sediment is carried out to sea.
+While this prevents them from flooding, it also stops them from wandering over the coastal lands and adding thousands of tonnes of sediment as they go.
+Now, instead of building up our coast, most of this gravel and sediment is carried out to sea.
 Except in Kaikoura where earthquakes have lifted the coastline in places, the Canterbury coastline is now eroding.
 Soon, long stretches of it will be inundated by rising sea levels.

 Who is responsible for managing our braided rivers?

 Conflicting priorities, uncertainty over jurisdiction, and confusion over the definition of what exactly is a braided river have led to their degradation.
 The following is a brief outline of a contentious history that’s still unfolding.

 1991: Water resources in New Zealand are managed through the Resource Management Act 1991 (RMA).
 Under the RMA, any activity that may affect rivers requires an application for a Resource Consent outlining those activities and how any potential damage will be prevented.
 However, the RMA defines riverbeds much the same way they are defined elsewhere in the world, as ‘the space of land which the waters of the river cover at its fullest flow without overtopping its bank’.

 But by definition, large sections of these globally rare types of rivers, ie, the riverbeds’ braidplains are dry most of the time.
 This has resulted in the ‘dry’ areas either side of the active channels being instead thought of as ‘land’ that could be converted to agriculture.

 The problem is compounded because rivers are managed in different ways by: